eman00001/eman00001/README.md

 - Recently developed a Python program to clean and organize my DAW project files.

 ### 🌱 What I'm Learning
 I’m constantly expanding my knowledge in software development and system optimization.
-Right now, I’m exploring advanced Python programming and diving into C programming.
+Right now, I’m exploring advanced Python programming and diving deeper into C programming.

 ### 🚀 Goals
 My ultimate aim is to inspire others to value knowledge, hard work, and curiosity as tools for success.